laurenchen0631/English-Learning/GRE/Reading/Princeton/Set 3.md

 	1. [O] When applied to the study of humans, sociobiology is problematic because it is rooted in a Western worldview and it does not comport with proper scientific methodology.
 	1. Scientists cannot adequately explain human behavior through the consideration of cultural, ethnic, and environmental factors alone; therefore, they must resort to sociobiological explanations.

+**William Le Baron Jenney** is considered the founder of the Chicago School of architecture, as well as the father of the American skyscraper.
+He served as an engineering officer during the Civil War but by 1868 was a practicing architect.
+His greatest accomplishments were his mammoth commercial buildings, including the Home Insurance Building in Chicago, which was one of the first buildings to use a metal skeleton.

+This structure, in fact, would become the archetypical American skyscraper design.
+Other notable accomplishments included his 16-story Manhattan Building, which was the first edifice ever to achieve that height, and the Horticultural Building, which was the largest botanical conservatory ever erected.

+**William Holabird** also assisted in the evolution of the Chicago School, beginning as a draftsman for Jenney and then founding his own practice in 1880.
+Holabird invented the "Chicago window," which made buildings appear to be constructed of glass.

+19. The author mentions the "Chicago window" in order to
+	1. highlight a feature of glass buildings
+	1. strengthen the argument that Holabird developed the Chicago School
+	1. argue that Holabird was a better inventor than Jenney
+	1. provide an example of Holabird`s contributions to the Chicago School
+	1. demonstrate the artistry of architecture

+20. __Consider each of the following answer choices separately and select all that apply.__ According to the passage, which of the following describe William Jenney
+	1. He served as an architect during the Civil War.
+	1. [O] He is credited with the development of a much-copied design for skyscrapers.
+	1. [?]
+He designed buildings in New York, as well as Chicago.

 ## Review
 1. 簡而言之，第二段的前面幾句都只provide factual evidence，並沒有author的tone或看法在裡頭。只有最後一句話作者對這些factual evidence表示他個人的看法。